MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-policy-reference.md

 #### Devices actions

 - Restrict access or encrypt the content in Microsoft 365 locations
-- (preview) Audit or restricted activities when users acces sensitive sites in Microsoft Edge browser on Windows devices
+- (preview) Audit or restricted activities when users acceses sensitive websites in Microsoft Edge browser on Windows devices.
+See, [Scenario 6 Monitor or restrict user activities on sensitive service domains (preview)](endpoint-dlp-using.md#scenario-6-monitor-or-restrict-user-activities-on-sensitive-service-domains-preview) for more information.
-> [!NOTE]
-> This can be used for sites listed in [Sensitive service domains (preview)](dlp-configure-endpoint-settings.md#sensitive-service-domains-preview) and with the policy condition **The user accesses a sensitive site from Edge** (preview).
 - Audit or restrict activities on Windows devices

-To use these settings, you have to configure options in **DLP settings** and in the policy in which you want to use them.
-See, [Restricted apps and app groups](dlp-configure-endpoint-settings.md#restricted-apps-and-app-groups) for more information and [Sensitive service domains (preview)](dlp-configure-endpoint-settings.md#sensitive-service-domains-preview).
+To use `Audit or restrict activities on Windows devices`, you have to configure options in **DLP settings** and in the policy in which you want to use them.
+See, [Restricted apps and app groups](dlp-configure-endpoint-settings.md#restricted-apps-and-app-groups) for more information.

 The devices location provides many subactivities (conditions) and actions.
 To learn more, see [Endpoint activities you can monitor and take action on](endpoint-dlp-learn-about.md#endpoint-activities-you-can-monitor-and-take-action-on).